IlIllII/collecobrary/README.md

 npm run lint
 ```

 Once everything checks out locally, you can merge your pull request with the master to redeploy the live website.
-We can set up a test server later if we need to.

 ***